JoshuaWise/blue-rpc-protocol/docs/spec.md

 All messages sent across the WebSocket connection MUST be sent in binary frames.
 If a Peer receives a text frame, it SHOULD close the WebSocket connection with a status code of "1003".

-### 8.1 WebSocket compresion
+### 8.1 WebSocket compression

 It is RECOMMENDED for Scratch-RPC Server and Client implementations to support the [permessage-deflate][4] WebSocket extension.
 It is RECOMMENDED that this extension is enabled by default, with default extension parameters that are appropriate for the implementation's use-cases.

 ### 8.2 WebSocket payload limits

-Implementations SHOULD configure two variables for controlling payload limits on the Scratch-RPC connection (whether or not these variables are configurable by the user is OPTIONAL):

-- MAX_PAYLOAD (RECOMMENDED default is 1 GiB)
-- MAX_BUFFERED_PAYLOAD (RECOMMENDED default is 1 MiB)

-MAX_PAYLOAD defines the maximum size of a Request or Response, including associated Stream Chunks.
-MAX_BUFFERED_PAYLOAD defines the maximum size of any individual WebSocket message (i.e., an individual Stream Chunk, or a Request or Response, *excluding* associated Stream Chunks).
+Implementations MAY enforce a limit on the size of individual WebSocket messages that they receive, to limit memory consumption.
+However, implementations MUST support receiving WebSocket messages at least 256 KiB in size.

+When sending Stream Chunks associated with an Octet Stream, Peers SHOULD limit the size of each Stream Chunk to be less than or equal to 256 KiB.

-If a Peer receives a message that violates one of these limits, it SHOULD close the WebSocket connection with a status code of "1009".
+If a Peer receives a message whose size exceeds their supported limit, they SHOULD close the WebSocket connection with a status code of "1009".

 ### 8.3 WebSocket timeouts and heartbeats